PRNicovich/cheesoSPIM/README.md

 3. Theatrical dichroics

-   A stacked pair of Industrial Green dichroics did a fine job blocking scatter from the 80 mW 450 nm laser beam.
+   Theatrical dichroics appear to be optimized for light throughput over high rejection or contrast.
+Still, a stacked pair of Industrial Green dichroics did a fine job blocking scatter from the 80 mW 450 nm laser beam.
 A green emission component from the laser was found in testing.
 This is a common issue with cheap blue diode lasers and is mitigated with an excitation filter.
 Thankfully the beam diameter at this point is small (<< 5 mm) so the required excitation filter is not expensive.
 In total all three filters, including the pair of 1.95" emission filters was under $100, shipped.
 For applications requiring a large dichroic and loose spectral tolerances these theatrical dichroic filters can produce excellent fluorescent images.

 4. Clearing protocol